playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 # Development Hosting {#development-environment-setup}

-In order to have these events called, we'll need to get a public URL to route to.
-In order to do this, we can use `ngrok` to host a public URL in our local environment:
+In order to have these events called, we'll need to get a public URL to route to our local development server.
+In order to do this, we can [use `ngrok`](https://github.com/inconshreveable/ngrok) to host a public URL in our local environment:

 ```
 npm i -D ngrok